Tanish64/heal-smart/README.md

 # symptocare 🏥💡

-**Heal-Smart** is an AI-powered healthcare assistant web application that enables users to manage doctor appointments, analyze symptoms using a trained ML model, and access personalized dashboards.
+**symptocare** is an AI-powered healthcare assistant web application that enables users to manage doctor appointments, analyze symptoms using a trained ML model, and access personalized dashboards.
 It also features a dedicated doctor portal to manage patient requests efficiently.

 ---